 This form of exposure is called secondhand exposure and put the worker’s family members and friends at risk, as this toxic substance could easily be transferred from clothing and hair.
 Even the simple task of doing laundry could have indirectly led to breathing in asbestos fibers.

 If you or someone you love has been diagnosed with mesothelioma or another chronic health condition, partner with Hillendale Home Care, the trusted, local choice since 2002.
-With a team of highly-trained professional caregivers, we offer exceptional in home care in Lafayette and the surrounding communities that provides clients and families with peace of mind.
+With a team of highly-trained professional caregivers, we’re well known as one of the leading home care agencies in Pleasanton and the surrounding communities that provides clients and families with peace of mind.
 Let us design a customized care plan a senior you love with services such as companionship, planning and preparing nutritious meals, transportation to and from medical appointments, assistance with personal care needs, and much more.
 Contact us online or at 925-933-8181 and learn how we can help!